kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

   People actually laugh at my jokes over there; I've been told I have a very specific sense of humour.
 I've found that JPL-ers also like my jokes or get my sense of humour, which is nice.
 I've also been told that they too have a specific sense of humour (it's true!).
+- Where I was has very much a mindset of "pull yourself up from the bootstraps" in terms of mentality, and making things.
+I *loved* that.
+It's very much what I think of when I think of ```American values```.
+  Or immigrant, which is what I am.
+I sat next to a welder for part of my flight.
+I really enjoyed speaking with him.
+He was cool AF.
+I took two welding classes, and was seriously considering getting my license a few years ago (just as a skill-set), and my teacher was a dive-welder (and female, too... she was *very much* a badarse).
+I just had a great experience.
 - I knocked out and got up around 10am.
 I don't think I've slept that long in a while.
 It was a bit nice, but really weirded me out when I saw the time.